 But I’m home now and it’s time to get back on track.
 Fortunately, there are recipes like this–easy to make, full of clean ingredients, and most importantly, bursting with flavors I love.
 It’s not bourbon or pimento cheese, mind you, but it’s still pretty alright with me.

-Get back on track this Meatless Monday with the bright, clean flavors of this easy, healthy Greek spaghetti squash toss that’s sure to please vegetarians, vegans, and meat eaters alike.
+The bright, clean flavors of this easy, healthy Greek spaghetti squash toss are sure to please vegetarians, vegans, and meat eaters alike.

 Greek Spaghetti Squash Toss